freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/issue-tracker.md

         throw new Error(err.responseText || err.message);
       }
     }'
-  - text: I can `GET` `/api/issues/{projectname}` for an array of all issues on that specific `projectname` with all the fields for each issue.
+  - text: You can send a `GET` request to `/api/issues/{projectname}` for an array of all issues for that specific `projectname`, with all the fields present for each issue.
     testString: 'async getUserInput => {
       try {
         let test_data = {